antlr/antlr4/doc/cpp-target.md

 The C++ target always expects UTF-8 input (either in a string or stream) which is then converted to UTF-32 (a char32_t array) and fed to the lexer.

 ### Named Actions
-In order to help customizing the generated files there are a number of additional socalled **named actions**.
+In order to help customizing the generated files there are a number of additional so-called **named actions**.
 These actions are tight to specific areas in the generated code and allow to add custom (target specific) code.
 All targets support these actions

 * @parser::header
 * @parser::members